ringcentral/ringcentral-embeddable/docs/integration/log-video-meeting.md

-## Log RingCentral Video meeting into your service
+# Log RingCentral video meeting into your service

-**Notice**: only work on RingCentral Video meeting service.
+!!! info "This is only relevant for customers who use RingCentral Video"

 First you need to pass `meetingLoggerPath` and `meetingLoggerTitle` when you register service.